SUMMARY OF QUALIFICATIONS

 Bay News 9 St. Petersburg, Florida May 2012-Present

 BAY NEWS 9 CAREER HIGHLIGHTS: Utilized web cameras and Microsoft Communicator to improve communication at Bay News 9.
 Innovated a way to continuously display vital information about Amber Alerts, missing people, or dangerous suspects to keep the public informed.
 Recognized by the Suncoast chapter of the National Academy of Television Arts and Sciences and the Society of Professional Journalists for outstanding continuing coverage of the manhunt for the Boston Bombing suspect.
 Started a monthly writing workshop to improve our product.
 Trained new producers on the techniques of storytelling and building the newscast in ways that highlight the station’s brand.
 Implemented a new procedure for getting user generated content on the air faster for breaking news/weather stories.
 Started monthly newsletter to keep staff members and management informed of the operations on the night shift.
 Executed coverage of the RNC.
 Chosen for Bay News 9’s “Emerging Leaders” and Situational Leadership II training and the Magid Institute Producer Academy.
-Chosen to recruit new talent at the NABJ convention in Washington, DC.
+Chosen to recruit new talent at the NABJ convention in Washington, DC and New Orleans, Louisiana.
 Credited with improving the relationship between news and operations.

 WTOL CBS 11 Toledo, Ohio September 2009-May 2012